URL path: Index page // Triiodothyronine Free (FT3)

 12€

-The measurement of free triiodothyronine (FT3) in serum is used as a complementary test for the control of hyperthyroidism in conjunction with other tests of thyroid function, for the evaluation of clinically euthyroid patients who have altered proteinuria distribution and to monitor thyroid hormone replacement therapy.
+The serum's free triiodothyronine (FT3) measurement is a complementary test for testing hyperthyroidism.
+In conjunction with other tests of thyroid function, it is used to evaluate clinically euthyroid patients with altered proteinuria distribution and monitor thyroid hormone replacement therapy.

 More information

-Triiodothyronine (T3) is a hormone produced in small quantities by the thyroid gland and peripheral tissues by the conversion of thyroxine (T4).
-99.96% of T3 binds to proteins (thyroxine-binding globulin, thyroxine-pralbumin and albumin binding) and the remainder is the biologically active form, free triiodothyronine (FT3).
-About four times as much as T3, free thyroxine (FT4) is released, in part because of its lower affinity for plasma proteins.
+Triiodothyronine (T3) is a hormone produced in small quantities by the thyroid gland and peripheral tissues by converting thyroxine (T4).
+99.96% of T3 binds to proteins (thyroxine-binding globulin, thyroxine-pralbumin, and albumin binding), and the remainder is the biologically active form, free triiodothyronine (FT3).
+About four times as much as T3, free thyroxine (FT4) is released partly because of its lower affinity for plasma proteins.
 In addition, T3 has a shorter half-life than T4.

-Biologically active T3 stimulates basic metabolic rate, including carbohydrate and lipid utilization, protein synthesis, calcium release from bone, and vitamin metabolism.
-In infants, T3 plays an important role in the development and maturation of the central nervous system.
-Circulating T3 affects the release of thyroid hormone (TSH) and hypothalamic thyroid hormone releasing hormone (TRH), via a negative feedback mechanism.
-T3 levels are used to confirm the diagnosis of hyperthyroidism, when T4 levels are marginally high, and to assist in the diagnosis of T3 thyroid toxicity.
+Biologically active T3 stimulates basic metabolic rate (BMR), including carbohydrate and lipid utilization, protein synthesis, calcium release from bone, and vitamin metabolism.
+In infants, T3 plays a vital role in the development and maturation of the central nervous system.
+Circulating T3 affects the release of thyroid hormone (TSH) and hypothalamic thyroid hormone-releasing hormone (TRH) via a negative feedback mechanism.
+T3 levels are used to confirm the diagnosis of hyperthyroidism when T4 levels are marginally high and to assist in diagnosing T3 thyroid toxicity.

 Hypothyroidism reduces both T4 and T3 levels.
 T3 levels are often low in sick or hospitalized euthyroid patients.

-In general, measurement of free T3 (FT3) is not necessary and usually measurement of total T3 is sufficient to assess thyroid function.
-However, measurement of FT3 may be necessary for the evaluation of clinically relevant patients with disorders in the distribution of binding proteins (such as in pregnancy or dysalbuminemia).
+Measuring free T3 (FT3) is generally unnecessary, and total T3 is usually sufficient to assess thyroid function.
+However, measuring FT3 may be necessary to evaluate clinically relevant patients with disorders in the distribution of binding proteins (such as pregnancy or dysalbuminemia).

 Possible Interpretations of Pathological Values

 • Decrease: Nervous anorexia, eclampsia, elderly patients, thyroxine-binding globulin deficiency, bronchocele (caused by iodine deficiency), cirrhosis, iodide deficiency (severe), myocardial infarction (severe), stress, preeclampsia, radioactive iodine therapy, renal failure, severe and prolonged fasting, thyroidectomy.
-Medications: Amiodarone, androgens, antithyroid drugs, asparaginase, cimetidine, dexamethasone, fenclofenac, phenoprofen, iodized silicones, iopanoic acid, isotretinoin, propylthiol, lithium compounds, phenylpropylene
+Medications: Amiodarone, androgens, antithyroid drugs, asparaginase, cimetidine, dexamethasone, fenclofenac, fenoprofen, iodinated contrast agents, iopanoic acid, isotretinoin, lithium compounds, phenytoin, propranolol, propylthiouracil, salicylates, valproic acid

 Important Note